-There are no borrowing restrictions applicable to SIFs, SICARs, RAIFs or SLPs, though pursuant to the AIFMD there are rules around disclosing the maximum amount of leverage.
-Part II UCIs are subject to borrowing restrictions (generally 25% of net asset value (NAV) though in the case of hedge funds this can be increased).
+There are no borrowing restrictions applicable to SIFs, SICARs, RAIFs or SLPs, although pursuant to the AIFMD there are rules around disclosing the maximum amount of leverage.
+Part II UCIs are subject to borrowing restrictions (generally 25% of the NAV, although this can be increased in the case of hedge funds).

-The lender will generally always take security.
-The type of security will depend on the type of borrowing and types of assets involved.
+The lender will generally always take security, the type of which will depend on the type of borrowing and the types of assets involved.
 Security over undrawn commitments and pledges over Luxembourg bank accounts are often seen.

-Contributed by: Evelyn Maher, Jonathan Fonteyne and Djelloul Mansour, BSP
+Contributed by: Evelyn Maher, Gaston Aguirre Draghi and Djelloul Mansour, BSP

-2.6 Tax Regime

-Part II UCI, SIF and RAIF-SIF
+2.6 Tax Regime Part II UCIs, SIFs and RAIF-SIFs

-The Part II UCI, SIF and RAIF-SIF are exempt from wealth tax, municipal business tax and corporate income tax.
+Part II UCIs, SIFs and RAIF-SIFs are exempt from net wealth tax, municipal business tax and corporate income tax.
 Luxembourg withholding tax does not apply to distributions made by the SIF to investors.
 These entities also benefit from a value-added tax (VAT) exemption on management services.

-A SIF and RAIF-SIF are subject to subscription tax at an annual rate of 0.01% based on their NAV.
-There are however several categories of exemptions.
+SIFs and RAIF-SIFs are subject to subscription tax at an annual rate of 0.01% based on their NAV.
+There are, however, several categories of exemptions.
 Part II UCIs are subject to a subscription tax at an annual rate of 0.05% of the NAV, reduced to 0.01% or exempted in certain conditions.

-In addition, the SIF, RAIF-SIF and Part II UCI in the form of a SICAV or SICAF may benefit from double tax treaties which have been concluded by Luxembourg.
+In addition, the SIF, RAIF-SIF and Part II UCI in the form of a SICAV or SICAF may benefit from double tax treaties that have been concluded by Luxembourg.
 The SIF, RAIF-SIF or Part II UCI in the form of an FCP do not, in principle, have access to double tax treaties.